Lumi-supercomputer/lumi-userguide/docs/computing/jobs/slurm-quickstart.md

 ```

 Where a total of `32CPU * 512M = 16Gb` of memory will be allocated to the job
-which is an equivalent memory allocation that the previous exmple where memory
+which is an equivalent memory allocation that the previous example where memory
 is allocated on a per node basis.

 !!! note
     The `default` partition is set up in exclusive mode, meaning that job can
     not share nodes with other running jobs.
 Thus, you will have access to all
-    the memory on the node.
+    the memory of the node.

 ## MPI-based jobs